AeroNotix/lein-protobuf/README.md

 can be used with or without [clojure-protobuf](https://github.com/flatland/clojure-protobuf), which is a Clojure wrapper around the Java protobuf API.

+## Why fork?

+I forked from (the "official" version)[https://github.com/flatland/lein-protobuf] from the original for a two key additions:
+1. Allow for the use of an already installed version of protoc (the protocol buffer compiler).
+2. Fix an issue with compiling protoc v2.4.1 on Mac OS X 10.9.

 ## Getting started

 Add the following to your `project.clj` file: